-Candidates will be given a factual scenario and will be required to draft a detailed written (possibly staged or multi part) advice of up to 5,000 words.
+Candidates will be given a choice of two (2) factual scenarios and will be required to draft a detailed written (possibly staged or multi part) advice of up to 5,000 words.

 The take home written advice will assess the candidate's ability to deal with general principles of Public Law as well as more complex factual, policy/political and legal issues.